dnguyen800/dnguyen800.github.io/_posts/2019-04-14-voice-assistant.md

    The list of services that support deeper voice control with Google Assistant and Chromecast.
  </figcaption>
 </figure>
+After testing Google Assistant with an LG TV, I've learned there is a ~ discrepancy on ~integration between Google Assistant and media devices ~.
+There is deeper voice integration with more apps using Google Assistant and LG TV, but not with Chromecast.
+So I can say `play The Good Place on Hulu` and it works on an LG TV. ~.
+In the Google Home app settings, you can configure the `Default TV` setting for each Google Home speaker, but the LG TV is not available to select.

 Google Assistant is directly integrated into the home screen of phones running the latest stock Android, yet my phone still has trouble responding to the **``OK Google``** phrase, even when the phone is charging or on the home screen where Google Assistant is active.
 I was expecting better integration than this, but I understand phones can’t always be listening.
 That would be creepy anyway.